leblabac/dain-bramage-final-project/README.md

 [Laura Blabac](https://github.com/leblabac/), [Kristina Engle](https://github.com/kristina1727/), [Pam Norman](https://github.com/pnorman411), [Dan Prenevost](https://github.com/dprenevost), [Kari Suchy](https://github.com/karisuchy)

 # Question(s)
-- Does the more a team spends increase their chances of winning?
+- Does the more a team spends increase their chances of making the playoffs?
-- Does salary cap allocation across individual team members affect team ability to win?
+- Does salary cap distribution across individual team members affect team ability to make the playoffs?

 # Hypotheses
 Team Spending and Team Wins
-- H<sub>0</sub>: Amount of money spent by a team has no effect on a teams chances of winning.
+- H<sub>0</sub>: Amount of money spent by a team has no effect on a teams chances of making the playoffs.
 - H<sub>a</sub>: There is a relationship between the amount a team spends and their chances of winning

 Salary Cap Distribution and Team Wins
-- H<sub>0</sub>: Salary distribution has no effect on a teams chances of winning.
+- H<sub>0</sub>: Salary distribution has no effect on a teams chances of making the playoffs.
 - H<sub>a</sub>: There is a relationship between salary distribution and the team's chances of winning.

 # Methodology